-1. Type support in the taskbar search box, and then select the HP Support Assistant app.
+1. Select the Search icon (select products only) on the taskbar, type support in the search box, and then select the HP Support Assistant app.

-2. Select Troubleshooting and fixes, and then in the Diagnostics section, select HP Battery Check.
+Select Troubleshooting and fixes, and then in the Diagnostics section, select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.